KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-BackgroundSlideshow by darickc](https://github.com/darickc/MMM-BackgroundSlideshow)

-1. `package.json` issue: No description
-2. `package.json` issue: No repository field.
-3. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-4. Typo: Found `Magic Mirror` in file `MMM-BackgroundSlideshow.js`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Deprecated: Found `omxplayer` in file `node_helper.js`: Try to replace it with `vlc`.
+1. Deprecated: Found `omxplayer` in file `node_helper.js`: Try to replace it with `vlc`.
-8. The branch name is 'master'.
+2. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-BartTimes by falafel2222](https://github.com/falafel2222/MMM-BartTimes)